ljramac/ai-video-summary/README.md

 - The CLI validates file extensions: mp4, mkv, avi, mov, m4a, mp3, wav
 - OpenAI API key is required and loaded from environment variables
 - The project uses the `config` package for configuration management
+- The project is configured primarily for CommonJS with dual builds (CJS/ESM)

 ## CLI Usage